Ameer-clk/grafana/README.md

      ```

-3. Clone this repository to your local system.
+2. Clone this repository to your local system.

     ```
     git clone https://github.com/Ameer-clk/finstreet.git

    ```

-5. Navigate to the directory containing the Ansible playbook.
-6. Run the main playbook `mainplaybook.yml` using the following command:
+3. Run the main playbook `mainplaybook.yml` using the following command:

    ```
    ansible-playbook mainplaybook.yml

     ```

-7. Follow any prompts or instructions provided by the playbook during the installation process.
+4. Follow any prompts or instructions provided by the playbook during the installation process.

 ## Getting Started
 - For installation instructions, refer to the [Grafana Installation Guide](https://grafana.com/docs/grafana/latest/setup-grafana/installation/).